Intracto/elastic-synonym-bundle/README.md

 Intracto Elastic Synonym
 ============

 This bundle integrates `intracto/elastic-synonym` into your application.
+The views are build using bootstrap 4.

 Installation
 ============